duzhewang/Missing-data-in-EHR/MCARSim/README.txt

--Method1 folder: update beta conditioned on b_{i}

--Method2 folder: update beta not conditioned on b_{i}

--In both methods, we impute missing x using sub-model 2 directly.

-———————————————————————————————————————————————————————————————————————

--folder3: update beta conditioned on b_{i}, impute the initial value of missing X_{it} from the available observations, and update missing X_{it} using M-H algorithm.

--folder4: update beta conditioned on b_{i}, impute the initial value of missing X_{it} by linear interpolation, and update missing X_{it} using M-H algorithm.
+As of 8/20/2017:

--folder5: update beta NOT conditioned on b_{i}, impute the initial value of missing X_{it} by linear interpolation, and update missing X_{it} using M-H algorithm.
+-f6 folder(Study 4): n=500, 20% MCAR, update beta NOT conditioned on b_{i}, impute the initial value of missing X_{it} by linear interpolation, and update missing X_{it} using M-H algorithm.

-————————————————————————————————————————————————————————————————————————————

--f6 folder: n=500, 20% MCAR, update beta NOT conditioned on b_{i}, impute the initial value of missing X_{it} by linear interpolation, and update missing X_{it} using M-H algorithm.
+-f7 folder(Study 5): n=500, 50% MCAR, update beta NOT conditioned on b_{i}, impute the initial value of missing X_{it} by linear interpolation, and update missing X_{it} using M-H algorithm.

--f7 folder: n=500, 50% MCAR, update beta NOT conditioned on b_{i}, impute the initial value of missing X_{it} by linear interpolation, and update missing X_{it} using M-H algorithm.
+-f8 folder(Study 6): n=500, 50% MCAR, update beta NOT conditioned on b_{i}, impute the initial value of missing X_{it} by linear interpolation, and update missing X_{it} using M-H algorithm.
+Initial values of parameters are not close to true values.